ESMValGroup/ESMValTool/esmvaltool/utils/recipe_test_workflow/doc/source/user_guide/workflow.rst

 ``opt/rose-suite-<site>.conf``
-  Contains configuration items specific to the ``SITE``, including ``SITE`` and paths specific to the ``SITE`` on where to find the required datasets
+  Contains configuration items specific to the ``SITE``, including ``SITE`` and where to find the required datasets

 Metadata
 ~~~~~~~~